 - Allergic illnesses such as eczema, rhinitis and conjunctivitis can be associated with food sensitivity.

 - Musculoskeletal problems such as arthritis, chronic myofascial pain syndrome and fibromyalgia are associated with food sensitivity

 Functional Tests for Food Sensitivities:

-Food Allergy Testing using blood samples is more expensive but much easier to accomplish.
-There has been an improvement in the reliability of these tests in recent years.
+Food allergy testing using blood samples is more expensive but much easier to accomplish.
+These tests are not always reliable, however.

 Treatment of Food Sensitivity Problems:

 Avoidance of the offending food is the simplest method of treatment.
 In some instances the offending food may be reintroduced on a more limited basis.
 In other instances the food must be avoided permanently.
 This is particularly true in the case of celiac disease.

 Food sensitivity and intolerance is often accompanied by other problems such as an inadequacy of digestive juices and dysbiosis.
 Correction of these underlying problems will result in an improvement in tolerance to the offending foods.